googlefonts/googlefonts.github.io/gf-guide/metrics.md

 #### 1. Vertical metrics must not be calculated by the font editor automatically

-It is an overall best practice.
-But also, since in GF we have settled out our specific schema that prioritizes optimal performance in different usage scenarios, while also allowing for the possibility of future upgrades, such as expanded language support, avoiding regressions.
+This is an overall best practice in design.
+When defining line spacing, it's important to strike a balance between legibility and avoiding overlapping letters.
+At GF, we have established a specific system that prioritizes optimal performance for various situations, while still leaving room for future update improvements like adding more languages without causing regressions.

 #### 2. Vertical metrics must be consistent across a family.